About the Financial Aid Award Process

 Financial aid is awarded for one academic year at a time.
 Funds are applied to the Eastern student account once the following conditions are met:

-• The disbursement date for the term has been reached. (for loan purposes only)
+- The disbursement date for the reporting term has been reached.

-Funds will be applied to the Eastern student account shortly after the add/drop period each semester.
+Funds will be applied to the Eastern student account shortly after the term two add/drop period each reporting term.
 We continue to release funds throughout the semester as students are awarded and as funds arrive from outside agencies or lenders.

 A Special Note: Eastern University allows all students (not just Federal Pell Grant recipients) to charge to their student account required books and supplies at the on-campus bookstore.
 This practice meets the special provision for books and supplies as shown below: